-This policy paper provides an analysis of the role of CGSs in promoting the financial inclusion of MSMEs and the impact of digital strategies.
+This policy paper provides an analysis of the role of CGSs in promoting access to finance for MSMEs and the impact of digital strategies.
 First, this paper provides an overview of MSME financial inclusion in the region and the challenges faced by these firms in accessing formal banking services.
-Second, it reviews the design and performance of guarantee schemes operating in Egypt, Tunisia and Lebanon (the target countries for the INVESTMED project).
-The analysis is based on a comprehensive literature review, desk research, a survey and interviews conducted with guarantee schemes operating in these countries and a survey conducted with the entrepreneurs participating in the INVESTMED project.
+Second, it reviews the design and performance of guarantee schemes operating in Egypt, Tunisia, Lebanon, Jordan, Morocco and Algeria (EMGN members from the Southern Mediterranean).
+The analysis is based on a comprehensive literature review, desk research, a survey and meetings conducted with guarantee schemes operating in these countries.
 The paper clarifies the role of guarantee schemes in enhancing access to finance for MSMEs and how digital solutions have the potential to enhance their outreach.
 Finally, it provides policy recommendations on how to strengthen their role.

-2 THE CHALLENGE: OVERVIEW OF MSME FINANCIAL INCLUSION IN EGYPT, TUNISIA AND LEBANON
+1 THE CHALLENGE: OVERVIEW OF MSME FINANCIAL INCLUSION IN THE MENA REGION

 MSMEs in the region, as in other regions in the world, provide many benefits to the economy, including generating a majority of new jobs, promoting innovation, diversifying the economic base, in addition to integrating women and young people into the economic development (McConaghy, 2013).
 Despite these benefits, MSMEs remain significantly underserved by financial institutions in the region.
-In particular, the percentage of firms with an account or a bank loan in the region is significantly lower than the world average, whilst the value of collateral is higher (Table 1).
-The percentage of firms with a bank loan or line of credit is significantly low for small and medium enterprises in Egypt and for small enterprises in Lebanon and Tunisia.
+In particular, the percentage of firms with an account or a bank loan in the region is significantly lower than the world average, whilst the percentage of firms that are credit unconstrained is higher, particularly in Jordan and Egypt (Table 1).
+The percentage of firms with a bank loan or line of credit is significantly low for small and medium enterprises in Egypt, Jordan and Morocco.
+A high proportion of loans require collateral (the highest numbers are in Tunisia and Egypt) and the value of collateral is also higher than the world average.